aws-samples/aws-modernization-with-epsagon/content/20_Cloud9/1_getting_started.md

 **Cloud9 works best with Chrome or Firefox, not Safari.
 It cannot be used from a tablet.**

+### :star: Make sure to set up your Cloud9 setup in us-east-1 (North Virginia) region only!

 **:white_check_mark: Step-by-step Instructions**

 1. From the AWS Management Console, Select **Services** then select **Cloud9** under Developer Tools.